-North Carolina’s oldest tourist attraction, the Blowing Rock (daily in summer, $7 adults) itself, two miles east of town via winding US-321, is worth the admission, whether or not the “magic wind” is blowing.
+North Carolina’s oldest tourist attraction, the Blowing Rock itself (daily summer, $7 adults), two miles east of town via winding US-321, is worth the admission, whether or not the “magic wind” is blowing.
 Check out the tremendous views from a platform suspended 3,000 feet above the valley below.
-The nearby area also offers a couple of enjoyable tourist traps, including an apparently gravity-defying Mystery Hill just off the parkway, and the toddler-friendly, coal-fired steam trains of the Tweetsie Railroad, four miles north of town on US-321.
+The nearby area also offers a couple of enjoyable tourist traps, including an apparently gravity-defying Mystery Hill, just off the parkway, and the toddler-friendly coal-fired steam trains of the Tweetsie Railroad, four miles north of town on US-321.

 Downtown Blowing Rock has a number of good places to eat lined up along and around the quaint few blocks of Main Street.
 Across US-321 from the Blowing Rock, the storybook Green Park Inn (828/414-9230, $89-229) is a large historic resort hotel built in 1882.
 There’s a golf course down the street.
 More modern conveniences are available at the Cliff Dwellers Inn (828/414-9596, $89 and up), right off the parkway on US-321.